oracle/tribuo/docs/Internals.md

 At this point the `Dataset` can be transformed, by a `TransformationMap`.
-This applies an independent sequence of transformation to each `Feature`, so it can perform rescaling or binning, but not Principle Component Analysis (PCA).
+This applies an independent sequence of transformation to each `Feature`, so it can perform rescaling or binning, but not Principal Component Analysis (PCA).
 The `TransformationMap` gathers the necessary statistics about the features, and then rewrites each `Example` according to the transformation, generating a `TransformerMap` which can be used to apply that specific transformations to